ENCCS/vasp-best-practices/content/Ni100_surface.md

 * 13 k-points along the line Gamma - X - M - Gamma
 * Reciprocal coordinates
 * Each point has weight 1

-Submit the job
+Submit the job (Tetralith)

     sbatch run.sh

+or run interactively (MeluXina)

+    srun --hint=nomultithread -n 8 vasp_std

 and wait for it to finish.

-Investigate the bandstructure using p4vasp, compare with the [VASP wiki example](https://www.vasp.at/wiki/index.php/Ni_100_surface_bandstructure).
+Investigate the bandstructure, compare with the [VASP wiki example](https://www.vasp.at/wiki/index.php/Ni_100_surface_bandstructure).